speeffly/lantern-ai/FINAL_AMPLIFY_FIX.md

 ## ✅ Problem Solved!

+The 404 error was caused by two issues:
+1. Using dynamic routes `[param]` with static export
+2. Using `useSearchParams` without Suspense boundaries

-The 404 error was caused by trying to use dynamic routes `[param]` with static export.
-I've converted the app to use static pages with query parameters instead.
+I've converted the app to use static pages with query parameters and wrapped `useSearchParams` in Suspense components.

 ## 🔧 What I Fixed